 panama canal transits monkey island tours the panama canal casco antiguo panama city

-Known almost exclusively for its Canal, Panama is gifted with an abundance of natural and cultural wealth that often goes unnoticed.
-Despite having set aside over 25% of its landmass for national and marine parks and indigenous people, Panama’s native treasures have largely been ignored.
-This in large part, is due to the country’s focus and dependence on cruise ship travel, for which it is well known.
-In 2019, over 300,000 passengers were greeted, sealing the canal as the country's primary tourist attraction.
-The construction of a new cruise port on the Pacific coast will further cement its importance.
+Known almost exclusively for its Canal, Panama's abundance of natural and cultural wealth often goes unnoticed.
+Despite setting aside over 25% of its landmass for national and marine parks and indigenous people, Panama remains focused and dependent on cruise ship travel, for which it is well known.
+In 2019, over 300,000 passengers disembarked, sealing the Canal as the country's primary tourist attraction.
+Moreover, the recent christening of the new cruise terminal on Perico Island will further cement its importance.

 For outdoor enthusiasts looking for unbridled adventure, Panama has lots to offer.
 The country's 1,500+ miles of coastline are home to some of Latin America's most beautiful, white-sand beaches, providing a backdrop for the region's finest surfing, scuba diving, snorkeling, and sport fishing.
-Blanketed with lush, verdant rainforest — spanning the full width of the isthmus — Panama boasts nearly 1,000 bird species and is a bird watcher's paradise.
+Blanketed with lush, verdant rainforest — spanning the entire width of the isthmus — Panama boasts nearly 1,000 bird species and is a bird watcher's paradise.
 El Valle de Antón, Bocas del Toro, Boquete, Volcan, Cerro Punta, and, in particular, Pipeline Road, have become synonymous with birding.
-In the country's western-most province, the Chiriqui and Chiriqui Viejo's thundering rivers deliver world-class rafting and kayaking, and the famous Los Quetzales Trail guarantees hikers a memorable experience as they traverse the slopes of Baru Volcano.
+In the country's westernmost province, the Chiriqui and Chiriqui Viejo's thundering rivers deliver world-class rafting and kayaking.
+The famous Los Quetzales Trail guarantees hikers a memorable experience as they traverse the slopes of the Baru Volcano.